tus/tus-resumable-upload-protocol/protocol.md

 The new resource has an implicit offset of `0` allowing the client to use the core protocol for performing the actual upload.

-The client MAY supply the `Metadata` header to add additional metadata to the file creation request.
-The server MAY decide to ignore or use this information to further process the request or to reject it.

-If an upload contains additional metadata responses to `HEAD` requests against these uploads MUST include the `Metadata` header and its value as sent in the file creation request.

 #### Headers

 ##### Entity-Length